Chart Color Schemes

 The level of residential development activity in Tiwi Islands is very low in comparison to the average area assessed nationally by AreaSearch

-The Tiwi Islands experience minimal development activity, averaging three approvals annually between 2016-2020.
-This resulted in nineteen dwellings being constructed over this five-year period.
-The low development levels reflect the rural nature of the area, where housing needs are typically driven by local demands rather than broader market forces.
+The Tiwi Islands have seen limited development activity, averaging three approvals per year between 2016 and 2020.
+This resulted in a total of 19 dwellings over the five-year period.
+The low development levels reflect the rural nature of the area, with housing needs driving development rather than market demand.

-It is important to note that due to the small number of approvals, individual projects can significantly impact annual growth and relativity statistics.
-Compared to the Rest of NT, Tiwi Islands has substantially lower development levels, with its development pattern also falling below national averages.
+Notably, the small number of approvals can significantly impact annual growth statistics.
+Compared to the Rest of NT and national averages, Tiwi Islands has substantially lower development levels.

-Between 2016-2041, Tiwi Islands is projected to grow by 453 residents.
-If current construction levels persist, housing supply may lag behind population growth, potentially intensifying buyer competition and driving price increases.
+By 2041, Tiwi Islands is projected to grow by 447 residents according to AreaSearch's latest quarterly estimate.
+If current construction levels continue, housing supply may lag behind population growth, potentially intensifying buyer competition and driving price growth.

 Frequently Asked Questions - Development